kalekdev/uni/semester-1/nus-1/notes.typ

   C &= Q / U
 $

 Q is directly proportional to U regardless of the geometry of the capacitor.
-The constanct of propertionality C is called the capacitance of such an arrangement and has the unit *F* Farad, ie. the ability of a body to store electrical charge.
+The constant of propertionality C is called the capacitance of such an arrangement and has the unit *F* Farad, ie. the ability of a body to store electrical charge.
 Formally defined:
 $
   C = (epsilon integral.surf_A arrow(E) dot d arrow(A)) / (integral_S arrow(E) dot d arrow(s))
 $
+LTD: Compute capacitance of arbitrary systems in physics simulator

 *Spherical Capacitor*\
 Considering two spherical shells, the inner with radius a and outer with radius b, each with an equal and opposite charge Q. The capacitance of such a body is: